Blitzker/assfiltermod/README.md

 ### Compilation
 Compiling AssFilterMod is pretty straightforward:

-* Have `Visual Studio Community 2015 Update 3` installed.
+* Have `Visual Studio 2015 Update 3 or Visual Studio 2017` installed.
 * Check out `master` branch of assfiltermod.
 * Ensure that all submodules are up-to-date by running `git submodule update --init --recursive` from inside the tree.
 * Open `assfiltermod.sln` solution file and build.